-The Forerunner device comes preloaded with apps for outdoor activities, such as running and open water swimming.
+The Forerunner device comes preloaded with outdoor activities, such as running and cycling.
 GPS is turned on for outdoor activities.
-You can add apps using default activities, such as walking or rowing.
-You can also add custom sport apps to your device (Creating a Custom Activity, page 2).
+You can add new activities based on default activities, such as walking or rowing.
+You can also add custom activities to your device (Creating a Custom Activity, page 3).